Our boarding house is newly renovated with lovely modern furniture and contemporary syling. Rooms are spacious and comfortable.

 Out of school hours there is a boarder’s lounge for social purposes where students can relax, chat and watch television or play games.
 There is a kitchenette for students to make, serve and consume drinks, snacks and light meals.

 From the moment our boarders arrive they join our extended family and many become friends for life.
 Together they create a happy, relaxed atmosphere in the boarding house, ensuring a special home to return to after each school day.
 Boarding life is fun, with a variety of weekend activities available.

-At the weekends boarders can walk into town, educational and recreational trips are organised to museums, theatres, the cinema and places of cultural and historical interest, barbeques (in the summer), students can play tennis, football, hockey, netball, basketball and tables tennis within the grounds of the school.
+Educational and recreational trips are organised to museums, theatres, the cinema and places of cultural and historical interest, barbeques (in the summer), students can play tennis, football, hockey, netball, basketball and tables tennis within the grounds of the school.

 We provide a happy and secure environment where children show an eagerness to thrive and learn together and where each is valued for the unique contribution they can make to our school.

 Boarding at The Park School means becoming part of a close-knit family who always look out for each other.

 "No matter what the problem is, everyone is there just waiting to give you some help if you need it."
 Boarder

 Our boarding staff are always available and carry out a full induction of school processes and procedures (such as fire drills, meal times, laundry, shopping facilities and opening times).